 Secondly, you will also need some advantageous capabilities and assets, for example: trade knowledge and business experience, maybe intellectual property, patents and trademarks, an existing market advantage, own a trusted brand, have a large loyal customer base, or have access to something competitors don't - a new solution or efficient method.

 If you’re a manufacturer or distributor, you may wish to sell B2B and B2C with e-commerce.
-B2B e-commerce websites (distributor ecommerce) typically have a login to see prices and order.
-A lot cheaper, more efficient and effective than having and maintaining a paper catalog.
+B2B e-commerce websites (distributor / wholesaler ecommerce) typically have a login to see prices and place orders.
+A lot cheaper, more efficient and effective than having and maintaining a paper catalogue.

 All business success, including e-commerce, can be defined by Sales Growth, quarter upon quarter, year upon year, whatever your starting point.